Tax 7 min read March 2026

 Because your official salary is lower, a few things are worth checking:

 • Mortgage applications — some lenders use your sacrificed salary for affordability calculations, which can reduce your maximum borrowing.
-Worth discussing with a broker before a large application.
+The lets you see how different salary figures affect maximum borrowing estimates.

 • State benefits — some means-tested benefits use gross salary.
 If you're close to a threshold, model the impact carefully.